 produce an identical plan even though they differ only in the final flag (\texttt{enable\_bitmapscan}).
-Here the \(i\)-th bit denotes the \(i\)-th Boolean knob listed earlier; a value of \(1\) disables the operator, whereas \(0\) keeps its default enabled state.
+Here, the \(i\)-th bit denotes the \(i\)-th Boolean knob listed earlier; a value of \(1\) disables the operator, whereas \(0\) keeps its default, enabled state.
 To select a unique “canonical’’ hint set we choose the configuration that disables the \emph{fewest} operators: